Intel: 'IDM 2.0' strategy

 In December 2023, Intel unveiled Gaudi3, an artificial intelligence (AI) chip for generative AI software which launched in 2024 and competes with rival chips from Nvidia and AMD.
 On June 4, 2024, Intel announced AI chips for data centers, the Xeon 6 processor, aiming for better performance and power efficiency compared to its predecessor.
 Intel's Gaudi 2 and Gaudi 3 AI accelerators were revealed to be more cost-effective than competitors' offerings.
 Additionally, Intel disclosed architecture details for its Lunar Lake processors for AI PCs, which were released on September 24, 2024.

-In August 2024, after posting $1.6 billion in losses for Q2, Intel announced that it intends to cut 15,000 jobs to save $10 billion in 2025.
-In order to reach this goal, the company will offer early retirement and voluntary departure options.
+In August 2024, after posting $1.6 billion in losses for Q2, Intel announced that it would cut 15,000 jobs to save $10 billion in 2025.
+In order to reach this goal, the company would offer early retirement and voluntary departure options.

-On November 1, 2024, it was announced that Intel will drop out of the Dow Jones Industrial Average on November 8 prior to the stock market open, with Nvidia taking its place.
+On November 1, 2024, it was announced that Intel would drop out of the Dow Jones Industrial Average on November 8 prior to the stock market open, with Nvidia taking its place.

 In July 2025, Intel confirmed that it would let go of nearly 24,000 employees—about 15% of its workforce—by the end of 2025 as part of a wider restructuring plan.
-Intel also announced plans to scrap "tens of billions" of planned investments in new chip facilities in Europe.
+Intel also announced plans to scrap tens of billions of dollars of planned investments in new chip facilities in Europe.

 In September 2025, Nvidia invested $5 billion in Intel as part of a partnership to jointly develop data-center and personal-computing CPUs.
 The move will allow Nvidia to offer its powerful servers—the GB300 based on Blackwell GPUs—to customers using Intel's X86 architecture.

-In October 2025, it was reported that Intel was in talks to potentially add rival AMD to its foundry customers.
+In October 2025, Intel commenced talks to add rival AMD to its foundry customers.

+In April 2026, Intel announced a $14.2 billion agreement to repurchase the 49% equity interest in its facility in Ireland from Apollo Global Management, reclaiming full ownership of the site as part of a broader stabilization of its capital structure.

+In May 2026, Intel's investment in SambaNova Systems received clearance from U.S. antitrust authorities, removing a key regulatory hurdle for the deal.

+In July 2026, Intel announced a $5.7 billion investment to expand its manufacturing campus in Leixlip, Ireland.
+The investment is intended to increase production capacity for AI and high-performance computing chips, expand research and development, connect existing manufacturing facilities, and retrain employees.
+Intel said the project is expected to create several hundred permanent jobs and be substantially completed by the end of 2027.